 🔗 Blog to read: For more details about Romeo and Juliet sites, read my Romeo and Juliet self guided walking tour blog

-This well preserved Roman Arena was once the largest Roman arena in Italy.
+Dating from the 1st century AD, the Roman Arena is one of Italy’s best-preserved Roman arenas.
+It was once the largest Roman arena in Italy.
 Sadly, long ago, the very outer wall was damaged by a huge earthquake.

-The rubble was taken by locals for building materials but there is a huge amphitheatre remaining.
+Our guide told us that the rubble was taken by locals for building materials over the years.
+Eventually, they realised if they carried on there would be nothing left and luckily for us, there is a huge amphitheatre remaining.
 A small part of the outer wall is still standing and you can imagine how massive it was in Roman times.

 🌟 Nowadays, as well as being a tourist attraction, the theatre hosts many outdoor events, including opera shows, in the summer months – and the upcoming Winter Olympics closing ceremony in 2026.